xpack/web-doxygen/website/docs/api/namespaces/config.md

 <hr/>

-<p>The documentation for this namespace was generated from the following files:</p>
+The documentation for this namespace was generated from the following files:

 <ul>
 <li><a href="/web-doxygen/docs/api/files/src/config-h">config.h</a></li>